 A career at the Bar?
 You may need your health checked

-According to the Bar Barometer 2014, in 2011/12 there were 1,732 students enrolled on the BPTC (after 3,017 applied) and 1,260 individuals successfully completed and passed the course.
-By contrast, just 438 first-six pupillages were up for grabs that year.
-And the BPTC has a lifespan of five years, so those applying for pupillage will include individuals who've passed the course in previous years and who were unsuccessful in their first, second, third or even fourth attempt.
-Over 3,000 individuals may be applying for pupillage in any given year, and some chambers receive over 200 applications for a single position.
+According to Bar Standards Board statistics, in 2015/16 there were 1,400 students enrolled on the BPTC (after 2,910 applied) and 1,006 individuals successfully completed and passed the course.
+By contract, just 478 first-six pupillages were up for grabs the following year (2016/17), when many of those BPTC-ers would have been hoping to complete a pupillage.
+And the BPTC has a lifespan of five years, so those applying for pupillage will include individuals who've passed the course in previous years and who were unsuccessful in their first, second, third or even fourth attempt!
+Around 3,000 individuals may be applying for pupillage in any given year, and some chambers receive over 150 applications for a single position.

 As Lady Deech says: "If you’re tone deaf, don’t go to music school; if you have two left feet don’t go to ballet school" – with reference to BPTC students who lack the required command of the English language.
-The point is, winning arguments over the dinner table and fancying yourself as Atticus Finch or Mark Darcy just isn't going to cut it.
-You really need to make a cold, hard assessment of whether you can cut it in the profession.
+The point is, winning arguments over the dinner table and thinking you look dashing in a wig and gown isn't going to cut it.
+You really need to make a cold, hard assessment of whether you can make it in the profession.

-The mismatch between BPTC graduates and the number of pupillages is tempered to a certain extent by those individuals who have decided that the Bar is simply not for them, and by the significant number of international students (estimated at between 20 and 25% of all BPTC students) who return home rather than seeking pupillage in England and Wales.
+The mismatch between BPTC graduates and the number of pupillages is tempered to a certain extent by those individuals who have decided that the Bar is simply not for them, and by the significant number of international students (around half of all BPTC students) most of whom return home rather than seeking pupillage in England and Wales.

 These core areas, especially ethics, are essential because "barristers are individuals, and they get thrown to the wolves more often.
 When you're a solicitor you have the protection of the firm around you – barristers have to be equipped with all the knowledge they can get."
 In the final term, students select two option subjects in areas they're targeting for practice.

-Though skills assessments will continue to be set and marked by the individual providers, the future of testing knowledge has changed.
-The BSB now sets standardised and centralised exams for civil litigation, criminal litigation and ethics to ensure confidence in the parity between course providers.
-The exams consist of a blend of multiple choice questions and short answer questions.
-The latter are still marked locally by the providers, while the former are centrally marked by a computer.
+Skills assessments are set locally by each provider, but since 2012 the BSB has set standardised and centralised exams for civil litigation, criminal litigation and ethics to ensure confidence in the parity between course providers.
+The exams consist of a blend of multiple choice and short answer questions.
+The latter are still marked locally by the providers, while the former are centrally marked.
 The BSB then samples and moderates the written exam papers.

-An application for the BPTC costs £40, and the process is all done online.
-There is no cap on the number of providers you may apply to, although during the first phase of the process only your top-three choices will look at your application.
-While many providers will say that it's not vital that you put their institution as a top choice, many popular providers fill their places with first and second-choice applicants alone.
+An application for the BPTC costs £36 (down from £50 – hurrah!) and the process is all done online.
+There is no cap on the number of providers you may apply to, although during the first phase of the process only your top three choices will look at your application.
+While many providers will say that it's not vital that you put their institution as a top choice, the popular ones fill their places with first and second-choice applicants alone.
 Prioritise your favourites if you want to avoid disappointment.

 How to pick a provider

 The fight for pupillage is a truly testing one, so choose your course provider carefully.
 Read through prospectuses and websites, attend open days, try to speak to current or former students.
-Read our BPTC Provider Reports and consider the following criteria:
+Read our Law school reports and consider the following criteria:

 London is clearly going to be pricier than Northumbria, but even in the capital there’s variation.
-If you’re an international student, look at the differential in price.
+Working out what you’ll be forking out is especially important given rising costs in recent times.
+The good news is that in 2017/18 average course prices have remained static and ULaw even cut its fees.
+If you’re an international student, make sure you look at the non-UK/EU fees.
 Part-timers should note whether fees increase in the second year.